cys9772/election-blog4/content/post/2024-09-29-blog-post-4-incumbency-advantage/index.md

 ## F-statistic: 865.9 on 15 and 17943 DF,  p-value: < 2.2e-16
 ```

-Compared to our previous model, we're now combining additional variables, **including advertising, campaign, war, house vote, and population change.** The key takeaway here is that changes in income, campaign efforts, and local political support significantly affect voting behavior, **reinforcing how both economic performance and campaign intensity can play a critical role in securing votes**.
+Compared to our previous model, we're now combining additional variables, **including advertising, campaign, war, house vote, and population change.** The key takeaway here is that changes in income, campaign efforts, and local political support significantly affect voting behavior, **reinforcing how both economic performance and campaign intensity still play a critical role in securing votes**.
 Of course, these results are not bulletproof as poor foreign policy decisions during the Iraq War by the incumbent can cause **broad dissatisfaction** among voters and shift support the other way.

 However, when we look at state comparisons, these results aren't as conclusive: